 Every year at Children’s Hospital of Wisconsin, we see children who have been burned.
 Working in the Burn Clinic, I often hear family members say, “If only I had not left the lighter out where he could reach it,” or “if only we hadn’t lit that candle.”
-Accidents happen, but many burns can be prevented by keeping a few easy tips in mind …Continue reading →
+Accidents happen, but many burns can be prevented by keeping a few easy tips in mind …Click here to continue reading

 Even though we’ve had a warmer than usual winter, this time of year I still love the idea of curling up in front of a fireplace with a book and a hot cup of cocoa.
 But cold weather also brings a higher risk for fires and burns.

 We were lucky to have some special visitors to the hospital from the Greenfield and Waukesha fire departments to teach kids about fire safety and how to prevent burns.
-They shared some great steps that all families can take to keep themselves …Continue reading →
+They shared some great steps that all families can take to keep themselves …Click here to continue reading

 Do you like pizza?
 Do you like fire trucks?
 If you answered yes, your family should participate in Delivering Fire Prevention.